matry/documentation/README.md

 ### Components

-All designs created within Matry are based on *Components*.
+All designs created within Matry are based on *components*.
-A Component in Matry is technically defined as "a repeatable instance of encapsulated visual state".
+A component in Matry is technically defined as "a repeatable instance of encapsulated visual state".
-More plainly, a Component is simply a slice of UI that can be considered and designed for independently.
+More plainly, a component is simply a slice of UI that can be considered and designed for independently.
-Below is a simple example of a Component titled "RedSquare".
+Below is a simple example of a component titled "RedSquare".

 ```
 component RedSquare {